arberx/great-films/README.md

 A list of great stories, well told.
 Inspired from: https://github.com/ac360/great-films

+#### The Holdovers - 2023

+A curmudgeonly instructor at a New England prep school remains on campus during Christmas break to babysit a handful of students with nowhere to go.
+He soon forms an unlikely bond with a brainy but damaged troublemaker, and with the school's head cook, a woman who just lost a son in the Vietnam War.

 #### The Whale - 2022

 In a town in Idaho, Charlie, a reclusive and unhealthy English teacher, hides out in his flat and eats his way to death.
 He is desperate to reconnect with his teenage daughter for a last chance at redemption.